-We caught up with Kevin Reza in Paris, just before he travelled to San Lorenzo a Mare for his first Giro d’Italia.
-The 26-year-old native of Puteaux in the suburbs of Paris spoke to us about family and his cycling upbringing; what it’s like being a fresh pro at the Tour de France; being part of France’s next generation decades after its last triumphs; and how to navigate the complexities of leg shaving with the fairer sex.
+We caught up with Kevin Reza in Paris, just before he competed in his first Giro d’Italia.
+The native of Puteaux in the suburbs of Paris spoke to us about family, being part of France’s next generation decades after its last triumphs, and how to navigate the complexities of leg shaving with the fairer sex.

 Ask Becca: Where the messengers at?

 It's the Red Hook Crit today.
 It used to be chock full of real life bike messengers, vying for the podium.
 Where are they now?
 Becca has the answers, Izzy Cohan has the photos.